ULD™ Rules, Explanations, and Clarifications

 9.1 Lost Balls That Appear To Be In the Grid

-Although extremely rare (appx 1 in 5000), occasionally balls that appear to be inside the grid are not found.
+Although extremely rare, occasionally (appx 1 in 5000) balls that appear to be inside the grid are not found.
 Whether plugged, or otherwise hidden from view, it happens.
-Every effort shall be made to find and score all balls deemed in the grid, but in the case of a ball lost in the grid, the next longest ball will be scored.
+Every effort shall be made to find and score all balls deemed in the grid.
+There will be a five (5) minute time period allowed for searching.
+If not, found within the allotted time period, the ball will be scored OB.
+In the case of a ball lost in the grid, the next longest ball will be scored.
+(Effective 3/21/2022) No active players (in the same division / round) will be allowed to enter the grid during this time.
+Any active player who enters the grid during a ball search will be disqualified.

 10.0 Competition Timing

-Players will have two (2) minutes to attempt six (6) shots in most league and qualifying round.
+Amateur Players will have two (2) minutes to attempt six (6) shots in most league and qualifying round.
+XLD players will have two and one-half (2 1/2) minutes to hit six (6) balls.
 Practice shots are not allowed on the tee box.
 Contact with the ball constitutes an attempt.
 A swing and a miss is not an attempt.

 11.0 On The Tee Box